RajhaFajardo/Checklists/README.md

 *Chapter 11: Navigation Controllers -> Add a navigation controller to Checklists to allow navigation between screens and add a button to the navigation bar to allow adding new items; Add the ability to delete rows from a list of items presented via a table view and create a new screen from which you can add new to-do items.

-*Chapter 12: Add Item Screen -> Add a static table view cell to the table to display the text field for data entry; Access the contents of the text field and improve the look and functionality of the Add Item screen
+*Chapter 12: Add Item Screen -> Add a static table view cell to the table to display the text field for data entry; Access the contents of the text field and improve the look and functionality of the Add Item screen.

+*Chapter 13: Delegates & Protocols -> Add Item screen showing a keyboard that lets the user enter text.
+Sending messages from one view controller to another.